 Diocesan NFP ministry represents a unique blend of education in human fertility and Catholic teachings on human sexuality, marriage, conjugal love and responsible parenthood.
 Typically, diocesan NFP teachers represent a variety of NFP methods.
 Forming a diocesan NFP team from this diversity is part of the work of the Standards.

 Read the content of the Standards in the PDF file below:

 Within the complex national picture of diocesan NFP ministry, the Standards exist to ensure that the local Church leads with God's gifts of married love and the gift of life.
-It is important for the local Church to commit to this vital ministry since it strongly upholds God's plan for marriage and family.
+It is important for the local Church to commit to this vital ministry since it strongly upholds God's plan for marriage and the family.

-Diocesan NFP teachers can participate in the process through a diocesan NFP program that meets the Standards for Diocesan NFP Ministry.
-The certification awarded through the diocese is a pastoral certification that creates a strong link between the teacher and the local diocesan NFP ministry.
+Diocesan NFP teachers can participate in the implementation process through a diocesan NFP program that meets the Standards.
+The formal pastoral certification awarded through the diocese creates a strong connection between the teacher and the local diocesan NFP ministry.
 Teachers who apply to a diocese are expected to have a current NFP method certification from an approved NFP teacher training program.

 NOTE: It is recommended that the formal application for Endorsement (the diocesan NFP program's award for meeting the Standards), be made to the USCCB's NFP Program.
 The formal application to implement the Standards can greatly assist the diocesan NFP coordinator's efforts in building NFP ministry by bringing into the process a third party review.
 The USCCB's NFP Program staff will appoint a Board of Review who will act as mentors to the diocesan NFP coordinator throughout this process.
 For more information, contact @email.